 What does that mean for you?
 If a broker files your 7501s, make sure they are ready to use the new format when it does go into production, as this will be a hard cutover.
 So, even though your zone ID will not be changing (the new format is only for newly activated zones in the future), the ABI software must be ready to report your zone ID in the correct location.
 And if you self-file, check your own software to make sure you’re ready for this switch in April.

-If you have questions about this new zone ID, or filing e214s, please send them to our Sr. Vice President and Chairwoman of the National Association of Foreign-Trade Zones, Melissa Irmen at Melissa.Irmen@iscm.co.
+If you have questions about this new zone ID, or filing e214s, please contact us at Info@iscm.co.

 USTR announced last month that countervailing duties (CVD) would be added on certain European Union (EU) products, including aircraft components and wines from France and Germany.